Azurasky1/DragonArena/README.md

 This will start the server NodeJS application responsible for serving both the client app and the server API.

-Leave the npm task running in your terminal, then your clien application should be automatically rendered inside a browser.
+Leave the `npm` task running in your terminal, then your client application should be automatically rendered inside a browser.

-You can run a quick sanity check on your server machine just opening a browser
-on: `http://localhost:3009/api/status`.
-If you're able to see a JSON formatted output displaying a `Status: 200` and some other server information, your server is up and running and your client app should be able to establish a communication with it.

 ## Development